Red Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.
+- In five games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 4-1.

-- When it comes to the total, the Red Sox and their foes are 3-7-0 in their last 10 contests.
+- When it comes to the over/under, the Red Sox and their foes are 3-7-0 in their last 10 contests.

-- The last 10 Red Sox matchups have not had a spread posted by oddsmakers.
+- Bookmakers have yet to post a spread in any of the Red Sox's past 10 games.

 Discover More About This Game